Yellowtail horse mackerel

+The yellowtail horse mackerel (Trachurus novaezelandiae), also known as yakka, is a jack in the family Carangidae found around Australia and New Zealand at depths to 500 m.

+Its length is up to 50 cm.

+The fish is sometimes called yellowtail scad, but this more commonly refers to Atule mate.

 Description

 The body profile of the yellowtail horse mackerel is a moderately compressed, oval shape body.
 The yellowtail horse mackerel is very similar to the greenback horse mackerel, but has 68 to 73 lateral line scutes, compared with 76 to 82 for the greenback horse mackerel.
 The coloration of the yellowtail horse mackerel is a bright olive green above, transitioning to a more golden green ventrally, before becoming silvery white on the underside of the fish.
 Nine to 16 faint grey bars run vertically on the sides of the fish, as well as a black spot slightly smaller than the eye on the upper margin of the operculum and adjacent shoulder region.

 In some parts of Australia, the Yakka are prone to the parasite Cymothoa exigua which first eats and then replaces the tongue of the host fish.
 The parasite does not otherwise harm the fish and has no effect on humans.
 The parasite should however be removed before consumption.